deni2s/IBCustomFonts/README.md

 Apps using IBCustomFonts category are approved by Apple App Store (as of September 2013).

-No need to use IBOutlets, sublclasing of UILabels and UIButtons or change fonts in code.
+No need to use IBOutlets, subclassing of UILabels and UIButtons or change fonts in code.

 Tested on iOS6 and iOS7.